Tracksale/sqm/docs/CountQuickStart.md

 ### 3. Call Count Function
-Count function expect an `int` param where result will be store
+Count function expects an `int` param where the result will be store

 ```go
     //Represents: SELECT COUNT(*)